 We caught up with Berwyn Rowlands, Festival Director, for a behind-the-scenes at this year’s Iris Prize.

 Why are LGBTQ film festivals like Iris important?

 Representation is the key reason why LGBTQ film festivals continue to be important.
 It’s very difficult to challenge the fact that we’re seeing more representation of our communities in mainstream media - especially television where every soap must have a quota of gay characters - but this is not yet true of the film industry.
-The fact that the release of Love, Simon was such a big deal in 2018 says it all!
 Do we need more LGBTQ characters in movies, yes!
 Do we need more diversity within the movies, yes!
 This is where film festivals fit in.
 We’re a great place for the communities we represent to see themselves on a big screen.

 Festivals are also important because we can also make a stand and be political with a small “p”.
-Taking for granted our liberties would be complacency on a grand scale - things change in the world very quickly, as we’ve witnessed this year in the US.
+Taking for granted our liberties would be complacency on a grand scale - things change in the world very quickly.
 As LGBTQ communities, we need to be able to talk and listen to each other.
 Social media is a powerful tool for communication, but it can funnel discussion into an echo chamber, where it’s difficult to listen and understand each other.
 Festivals like Iris continue to have a role as we offer people a chance to watch, talk, and listen in a safe environment.

 With the availability of content online and streaming services, are LGBTQ film festivals still relevant?